cbillowes/curious-programmer-copernicium/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/84ff184c-60d8-4df7-85d0-d18874cf7a6f/deploy-status)](https://app.netlify.com/sites/gallant-cray-096f77/deploys)

-## 🕵️ .env
+## 🕵️ Environment variables

-Add the following (with the respective values) to `.env` file in the root of the codebase.
+Add the following (with their respective values) to your `.env` file in the root of the codebase.
+You could also duplicate `.env.example`.

 ```text
 # https://www.algolia.com/